Rangeview Library District: Recognition

 In 2013, Anythink Director Pam Sandlian Smith was selected as a member of The Aspen Institute Dialogue on Public Libraries, a newly created initiative to explore, develop and champion news ways of thinking about U.S. public libraries.
 Composed of leaders from the library, business and government industries, as well as visionaries and experts from education and community development, the Dialogue gathered for an invitation-only meeting in August 2013 in Aspen, Colo.

 In 2014, Anythink was awarded a $32,000 grant by Adams County Open Space to help build Explore Outdoors at Anythink Commerce City, an outdoor classroom designed to help children make connections with the natural world.

 In 2015, Anythink Brighton received the Reaching In Award from School District 27J for innovative programming, partnerships and interactive spaces that positively impacted the students and staff of a school system that serves more than 165,000 students in Brighton, Commerce City, Thornton and Aurora, Colo.

 In 2015, Anythink staff member Hannah Martinez won the Lucy Schweers Award for Excellence in Paralibrarianship, issued by the Colorado Association of Libraries.
 Martinez was nominated for this award for her work in spearheading Anythink's AnyAbility program, designed for adults with disabilities.

 In 2016, Anythink director Pam Sandlian Smith was elected to serve as the 2017-2018 President of the Public Library Association (PLA).
 PLA is the largest association dedicated to supporting the unique and evolving needs of public library professionals.

 In 2017 and 2018, Anythink's magazine, SPARK, earned awards from the Colorado Society of Professional Journalists Top of the Rockies contest.
 The annual judged contest highlights excellence in journalism for reporters, designers and publications in Colorado, New Mexico, Utah and Wyoming.

 Funding

 Rangeview Library District's current and future growth is due to the support of the Adams County community, who in November 2006 voted to approve a mill levy to help fund the library.
 Since then, through the leadership of library director Pam Sandlian Smith, the library system has shifted course and positioned itself so Anythink libraries are not only valuable resources but community gathering places.

-2012-2014 Strategic Plan

-Anythink's 2012-2014 Strategic Plan aims to guide the organization's evolution with specific goals and measures.
-Its six strategic initiatives are: